Waziup/majiup-backend/README.md

 ```
 sudo docker-compose up -d
 ```
+The application can be accessed from https://wazigate.local:8081

+The api is served by https://wazigate.local:8081/api/

 ## Majiup Endpoints
 The majiup-backend acts as a proxy api to http://localhost/devices which is wazigate api endpoint